singnet/dev-portal/docs/ai-developers/etcdsetup.md

     }
 }
 ```
-**Note:** You can set the expiry of the certificates based on the requirement.
+**Note:** You can specify a particular expiry date for each certificate based on the requirement.

-You can also modify ca-csr.json Certificate Signing Request (CSR):
+Also, you could modify the ca-csr.json Certificate Signing Request (CSR):

 ```json
 {